 High Speed Sync

 High speed sync (HSS) is the solution to using flash with fast shutter speeds and avoiding the dreaded black line.
-I’ll go through high speed sync in another article.
+I’ve covered high speed sync in another article.
 For now, the quick explanation of why it works is that the flash pulses several times for the duration of the exposure.

 Leave a comment

-If you’ve experienced a black line on photos or have any questions about how a shutter works or flash sync speed, let us know in the comments.
+If you’ve experienced a black line on photos or have any questions about flash sync speed, let us know in the comments.

-Also, we love good news, so if our flash sync speed tips have helped you to avoid the black line on photos with flash, share that too.
+Also, I love good news, so if my flash sync speed tips have helped you to avoid the black line on photos with flash, share that too.